lukso-network/tools-lsp-factory/docs/deployment/contract-deployment-options.md

 If you do not want your contract to use proxy deployment, you can set the `deployProxy` property to `false`, which will deploy a standalone contract with a constructor rather than a proxy deployment with an initializer.

 :::info Info
-LSPFactory stores the base contract addresses for different versions [internally](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json) and uses the latest available version if no one is specified.
+LSPFactory stores the base contract addresses for different versions [internally](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json) and uses the latest available version if none is specified.
 :::

 ## Custom Bytecode